SerjMartin/Rock-Paper-Scissors/README.md

  - [Google Fonts](https://fonts.google.com/) - Google Fonts Was used to import 'Big Shoulders Stencil Display' and 'Big Shoulders Inline Display' fonts in the main.css stylesheet.

 ### Colors
+This project used the following colours
+ - #7fff00 for Logo and Labels.
+ - #ff1e00 for buttons borders when hovering over.
+ - #fffff0 for background colour buttons and inputs.
+ - #fde4a0 for the Rules and Play Game section's background colour
+- #a9a9a9 for borders colour
 ### Languages

   * HTML